kyma-incubator/hack-showcase/chart/githubconnector/README.md

 	- [Steps](#steps)

 ## Overview
-The chart creates a GitHub Connector Deployment, and a Namespace inside Kyma.
+The chart creates a GitHub Connector Deployment and a Namespace inside Kyma.
 Moreover it creates a service, binds it to the newly created Namespace and exposes its API.
 Apart from that it creates an application.